 Is it cheaper to pay my car insurance premium annually?

-Yes – by paying annually instead of in instalments (i.e. fortnightly or by the month), you’ll pay a lower premium and avoid administration fees.
+Yes - By paying annually instead of in instalments (i.e. fortnightly or monthly), you’ll pay a lower premium and avoid instalment processing fees.

 When is my next premium payment due?